mconcas/release-validation/mc/README.md

   be available to the job.
 * `Packages`: packages to be loaded in the Grid environment.
 They are expected from CVMFS, and CVMFS must be available locally.
-You can also use local installations for testing, see `SourceEnvScript` below.
+You can also use local installations for testing, see `EnvironmentCommand` above.
 * `JDLVariables`: list of arbitrary variables from the JDL that will be exported in the job's environment.
 The variable name will be altered.
 If, for instance, you want to export the JDL variable `ArbitraryVar`, this will be available to